Sanketh360/AWS-Portfolio-CICD/README.md

 # AWS-Portfolio-CICD
-This Repo contains the CI/CD Pipeline for deploying a static AWS portfolio website using AWS S3 and IMA
+This Repo contains the CI/CD Pipeline for deploying a static AWS portfolio website using AWS S3 and IAM